brotulix/arduino-bottlerocket/README.md

 * Generic toy motor: 17.1 g
 * Unknown (including mount): 21.0 g
 * Unknown (excluding mount): 17.9 g

-So in conclusion we'll go for the 9g micro servo motor.
-Ideally, we'll find out how to make it spin without end stops, but it may work even with its limited travel, depending on our deployment mechanism.

 ## Electronics
 Various electronic components intended for inclusion: